 10. Pick the right moment for important conversations

-As your relationship progresses, there are bound to be conflicts and discussion on touch topics.
-To make sure that these conservations don’t get derailed by your partner’s tendency to bottle up, pick the right moment.
+As your relationship progresses, there are bound to be conflicts and discussions on touchy topics.
+To make sure that these conversations don’t get derailed by your partner’s tendency to bottle up, pick the right moment.
 Time the conversation when they are in the right mind space and likely to be more receptive to your interjections and thoughts.
 Be patient if you want it to go well.

 Related Reading: How Do You Know You Love Someone – 11 Signs That Say So

 11. Pillow talk is your best friend when dating an introvert